¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Safety Certifications: UL 1598 and UL 8750

-In the United States, insurance companies and building inspectors look for the UL Mark.
-You can verify any fixture's safety status via the UL Solutions Product iQ Database.
+In the United States, safety status can be verified via the UL Solutions Product iQ Database.

 • UL 1598: Covers the entire luminaire’s structural and electrical safety.

 • UL 8750: Specifically addresses the safety of the LED driver and modules.
-Using non-certified lights in a woodshop—where sawdust provides ample fuel for a potential electrical fire—is a risk that far outweighs any initial cost savings.
+Using certified lights in a woodshop—where sawdust provides fuel for potential fires—is a prudent step in risk management.

 The Engineering Audit: Woodshop ROI and Performance Projections